-- For domestic itineraries, irrespective of the treatment that they may have received, a passenger may invoke provisions as those that are set forth in Rule 120(C)(6), Liability domestic transportation, passenger delay. - C. Denial Of Boarding Within the Carrier's Control and Within The Carrier's Control But Required For Safety Purposes - Request For Volunteers - In cases of denial of boarding within the carrier's control and within the carrier's control but required for safety purposes, the carrier will not deny boarding to a passenger unless it has asked all passengers if they are willing to give up their seat.
+- 6. For international itineraries, irrespective of the treatment that they may have received, a passenger may invoke the provisions of the Convention regarding liability in the case of passenger delay.
+(See Rule 121(B)(12), Liability international transportation, passenger delay) - 7.
+For domestic itineraries, irrespective of the treatment that they may have received, a passenger may invoke provisions as those that are set forth in Rule 120(C)(6), Liability domestic transportation, passenger delay. - C. Denial Of Boarding Within the Carrier's Control and Within The Carrier's Control But Required For Safety Purposes Request For Volunteers - 8.
+In cases of denial of boarding within the carrier's control and within the carrier's control but required for safety purposes, the carrier will not deny boarding to a passenger unless it has asked all passengers if they are willing to give up their seat.
 As such, the carrier will make an announcement and ask for volunteers to relinquish their seats from among the confirmed passengers.
 At the same time, the carrier will announce what type of benefits passengers will be entitled to should they voluntarily relinquish their seat.
-The carrier will advise any passenger who expresses an interest in relinquishing their seat of the amount of compensation a passenger could receive pursuant to (G)(1) if there is a denial of boarding. - Attempts to find volunteers may take place at the check-in or boarding areas.
+The carrier will advise any passenger who expresses an interest in relinquishing their seat of the amount of compensation a passenger could receive pursuant to (G)(1) if there is a denial of boarding. - 9.
+Attempts to find volunteers may take place at the check-in or boarding areas.
 The carrier may also seek volunteers before the passenger arrives at the airport.
-The carrier will continue to make this request of passengers until it obtains enough volunteers to prevent a denial of boarding or until it determines that it does not, despite its best efforts, have enough volunteers. - 2.
+The carrier will continue to make this request of passengers until it obtains enough volunteers to prevent a denial of boarding or until it determines that it does not, despite its best efforts, have enough volunteers. - 3.
 If the carrier offers a benefit in exchange for a passenger willingly relinquishing their seat in accordance with (1) (above) and a passenger accepts the offer, or if they negotiate a benefit acceptable to both parties, the carrier will provide the passenger with a written confirmation of that benefit before the flight departs.
 A passenger who willingly relinquishes their seat is not considered to be a passenger who has been subject to a denial of boarding by the carrier and as such, is not entitled to compensation pursuant to (G).